Tsunkatse: Plot

 Chakotay invites other crew members to join him at the next Tsunkatse match.
 These include Neelix (Ethan Phillips), who is forced to restrict his activities following an allergic reaction to a homeopathic medical treatment.
 They arrive at the bout and Chakotay explains the rules of the fight to Neelix.
 The first challenger walks out, a Pendari man (Dwayne "The Rock" Johnson), and the Voyager crew are surprised when he is followed by Seven.
 As the two circle each other, Chakotay contacts Torres on the ship and updates her on the match, ordering her to transport Seven back to Voyager.
 Torres discovers that Seven is not on the planet's surface, and the fight is actually a holographic projection.
-Seven is defeated by the Pendari and later wakes up in the fighter's barracks where a Hirogen (J. G. Hertzler) is healing her with a dermal regenerator.
+Seven is defeated by the Pendari and later wakes up in the fighters' barracks where a Hirogen (J. G. Hertzler) is healing her with a dermal regenerator.
 Penk visits the duo and informs Seven that her next match will be to the death.
 After he leaves, the Hirogen promises to train her.
 Seven accepts his training, realizing that even if Voyager can rescue them, she and Tuvok must still survive until then.

 On Voyager, the crew track down the source of the holographic transmission – a much larger ship.
 Seven is led out for the next Tsunkatse match, and discovers that the Hirogen himself is her opponent.
 As they start to fight, Voyager attacks the Tsunkatse vessel and destroys a localized shield generator.
 Torres transports Tuvok off the ship, but Seven isn't in the unshielded area of the ship.
 The Hirogen takes the advantage in the match, and Voyager's weapons are taken offline.
-Janeway arrives in the Delta Flyer and destroys the Tsunktase ship's signal generators which broadcast the matches.
+Janeway arrives in the Delta Flyer and destroys the Tsunkatse ship's signal generators which broadcasts the matches.
 Penk reroutes power to another transmitter, thus weakening his shields.
 As Seven takes her position to reluctantly kill the Hirogen, both are transported onto Voyager.
 Afterwards, Chakotay tells the Hirogen that they are en route to transfer him to a vessel of his species.
 The Hirogen thanks the crew and tells them that he plans to look for his son.